Experts say Rochester police failed to use tactics designed to help those in crisis as union defends officers involved in death of Black man

 That autopsy report from the Monroe County Medical Examiner’s Office ruled Prude’s death a homicide involving “complications of asphyxia in the setting of physical restraint.”

-Mental health experts, who help train police officers in ways to de-escalate such encounters, said the officers should have maintained their distance from Prude while they calmly talked to him, asking how they can be of assistance.
+Mental health experts, who help train police officers in ways to de-escalate such encounters, said the officers should have maintained their distance from Prude while they calmly talked to him, asking how they could be of assistance.
 Handcuffs and the hood served to escalate the tension and fear, they said, causing Prude to tell the officers, “You’re trying to kill me.”

 Debbie F. Plotnick, a vice president at Mental Health America, said instead of shouting orders, officers should ask, “How can I help you?”
 They should also not order a person having a mental health crisis to “calm down,” as officers repeatedly did with Prude, whose autopsy said he had the drug PCP in his system.